City of Atlanta

 Target Market

-- Atlanta residents, businesses, visitors
+- Atlanta residents, businesses, and visitors

 Differentiation

-- Tech innovation hub
+- International business hub

 - Cultural diversity